-- Transit visas (issued to visitors transiting through the Kyrgyz Republic to any third countries, for a stay of up to 5 days) - type TR; - Truck Driver visas (issued to visitors entering the Kyrgyz Republic by truck for providing international cargo transportation services, for a stay of up to 6 months, provided that the visitor stays in the Kyrgyz Republic for not more than 30 days per trip, unless otherwise provided by the international agreement of the Kyrgyz Republic or the principles of reciprocity) type T; - Leave visas (issued to applicants for leaving the Kyrgyz Republic for a period of up to 10 days, in cases specified in the Instruction on the procedure for processing and issuing visas of the Kyrgyz Republic) - type L; - Digital nomad visas (issued to visitors entering the Kyrgyz Republic to engage in ICT and software product development activities at the request of the competent authority for digitalization and e-governance policy, or holding the Digital nomad status, for a stay of up to 6 months) type DN.
+- Truck Driver visas (issued to visitors entering the Kyrgyz Republic by truck for providing international cargo transportation services, for a stay of up to 6 months, provided that the visitor stays in the Kyrgyz Republic for not more than 30 days per trip, unless otherwise provided by the international agreement of the Kyrgyz Republic or the principles of reciprocity) type T; - Exit visas (issued to applicants for leaving the Kyrgyz Republic for a period of up to 10 days, in cases specified in the Instruction on the procedure for processing and issuing visas of the Kyrgyz Republic) type L; - Digital nomad visas (issued to visitors entering the Kyrgyz Republic to engage in ICT and software product development activities at the request of the competent authority for digitalization and e-governance policy, or holding the Digital nomad status, for a stay of up to 1 year) type DN.

 A visa may be issued for a single entry or multiple entries.
-A foreign national applying for a visa shall be charged a consular fee at the rate determined by the Cabinet of Ministers of the Kyrgyz Republic.88
+A foreign national applying for a visa shall be charged a consular fee at the rate determined by the Cabinet of Ministers of the Kyrgyz Republic.89

-Since March 15, 2017, it is possible to apply for electronic visa (E-visa)89 through the online visa application portal on the official website of the Unified Recordkeeping System for External Migration (URSEM).
+Since March 15, 2017, it is possible to apply for electronic visa (E-visa)90 through the online visa application portal on the official website of the Unified Recordkeeping System for External Migration (URSEM).